 Restoring the nerve pathways will promote better blood flow and nutrient delivery to and through the spine.
 Chiropractic will set the tone for a metabolic syndrome reversal.
 The second phase of treatment will look at diet and exercise.
-This serves a dual purpose of introducing proper nutrition to the body, encouraging weight loss, and conditioning the individual’s mindset for the lifestyle adjustments/changes.
+This serves the dual purpose of introducing proper nutrition to the body, encouraging weight loss, and conditioning the individual’s mindset for lifestyle adjustments/changes.
 A healthy/balanced spine will help those with metabolic syndrome get a proper foothold on turning their poor lifestyle into a healthy one.

-The syndrome can be reversed with the right treatment approach.
+The syndrome can be reversed with the proper treatment approach.
 Usually, this begins with weight loss.
-Once the weight begins to reduce the secondary benefits kick in.
+Once the weight begins to reduce, the secondary benefits kick in.
 This includes a reduction in blood pressure and a decrease in triglycerides.
-Once an individual’s spine is stable, they will then be educated on how to adapt and apply a long-term plan to maintain healthy habits for diet, physical activity, sleep, and stress relief strategies.
+Once an individual’s spine is stable, they will be educated on how to adapt and apply a long-term plan to maintain healthy habits for diet, physical activity, sleep, and stress relief strategies.
 As chiropractors focus on whole-body wellness, treatment plans will also look at: